 Cleanup ProgressNegotiations for the Remedial Design/Remedial Action (RD/RA) with the potentially responsible parties were conducted, but no settlement was reached.
 On April 10, 1989, a Unilateral Administrative Order, pursuant to Section 106 of the Comprehensive Environmental Response, Compensation, and Liability Act, was issued to Mason County to perform the RD/RA for the clay cap.
 A Resource Conservation and Recovery Act Subtitle C compliant soil/clay cap, as directed by the September 1989 Interim Record of Decision (ROD) for the landfill operable contents (disposed refuse), began construction on November 13, 1990, and was completed September 23, 1991, by Mason County.
 The cap covers 18 acres.
 Institutional controls along with deed restrictions were enacted in late 1991 at the site by Mason County.
 Groundwater monitoring for the site began on October 9, 1989, and semiannual sampling had been performed by the USEPA until September 1995 when annual sampling began by Mason County.
 In the final ROD that was issued on September 27, 1993, it was determined that no further action was necessary for the site, except for continued groundwater monitoring and cap maintenance.
 A corresponding Consent Decree (CD) was entered in federal court in October 1994.

 A five-year review was signed on November 13, 1997, and recommended that the landfill cap continue to be maintained and that institutional controls should remain in place.
 The site was deleted from the National Priorities List in September 1999.
 The landfill operation and maintenance CD remains in place.
 A second five-year review was signed on February 27, 2001, and found that the remedy remains protective of human health and the environment.
 A third five-year review was completed in February 2006, and found that the Site remedy remains protective of human health and the environment.
 The Mason County Landfill Site was classified as Sitewide Ready for Anticipated Use (SWRAU) on January 30, 2008.
 A fourth five year review was completed in January 2011.
+A fifth five year review is scheduled for 2016.
 The site remains in long-term operation and maintenance.

 ContactsRemedial Project Manager, U.S. EPA